A-safarji/NLP-topic-modeling-project/README.md

 * To do NLP topic modeling, it is a critical task to work on.
 To do so, this job must follow these important questions:

-                * What are the most subreddit the affect specification?
+                * What are the most subreddit that needed to be modelled as specification?
                 * Does the model perform well on other samples?
                 * What are the best posts in the topic modeling?